iterative/dvc.org/static/docs/commands-reference/pull.md

   each target directory and its subdirectories for DVC-files to inspect.

-- `-f`, `--force` - does not prompt when removing workspace files, which occurs when these file no longer match the DVC-file references.
+- `-f`, `--force` - does not prompt when removing workspace files, which occurs when these file no longer match the current DVC-file references.
 This option surfaces behavior from the `dvc fetch` and `dvc checkout` commands because `dvc pull` in effect performs those 2 functions in a single command.

 - `-j JOBS`, `--jobs JOBS` - specifies number of jobs to run simultaneously while downloading files from the remote.
 The effect is to control the number